fabricioanciaes/fexlguide/docs/characters/allen-snider.md

 ## Gameplan
 ### Neutral

-Allen has a selection of decent pokes, with his 5 LK, 5MK, 2MP and 2MK being the most useful.
-These buttons also can easily combo into 2HK or even 6MK into Triple Break or Fire Force, allowing him to cash out damage from his far reaching normals.
-2HK by itself is great for its knockdown but is very bad to whiff given its long recovery.
+Allen has a selection of decent pokes, with his `5LK`, `5MK`, `2MP` and `2MK` being the most useful.
+These buttons also can easily combo into `2HK` or even `6MK` into Triple Break or Fire Force, allowing him to cash out damage from his far reaching normals. `2HK` by itself is great for its knockdown but is very bad to whiff given its long recovery.

 Allen also has a very solid fireball game allowing him to chip the opponent out and zone them.
-If they attempt to get around it with jumping, his Rising Dragon and 5HK allow him to knock the opponent out of the sky.
+If they attempt to get around it with jumping, his Rising Dragon and `5HK` allow him to knock the opponent out of the sky.
 His LP soul force in particular allows him to both control space and even let him run in very safely.

 Allen's fast walk speed and run speed allows him to quickly get ground on the opponent and lets him get his pokes into range.

 ### Offense
 ### Mix-Ups

-Allen doesn't have overhead normals or specials apart from MP+MK, so Allen relies on frame traps and tick throws along with his command grab to open a turtling opponent.
+Allen doesn't have overhead normals or specials apart from `MP+MK`, so Allen relies on frame traps and tick throws along with his command grab to open a turtling opponent.
 His solid crossup kick also lets him get some left-right mixup on opponents recovering from a knockdown.
 Allen's solid chip options also means that it is no big loss for his strings to be blocked.

 ### Set-Ups